Bill Champlin: Tenure with Chicago

 In 1990, Champlin wrote, produced, and sang lead on "Hearts in Trouble", a song for the movie soundtrack of Days of Thunder.
 Originally a solo song, the producers of the movie decided, for marketing purposes, that it be released under the name of Chicago.
-So, the band's horn section added a brass arrangement to the track, and subsequently, it was released as a single.
-In the summer of 1990, Chicago launched their Hearts in Trouble Tour.
+The band's horn section added a brass arrangement to the track, and subsequently it was released as a single.
+In the summer of 1990, Chicago launched its Hearts in Trouble Tour.

 In 1991, Chicago released the album Twenty 1, featuring the Champlin-sung hit "Chasin' the Wind", which peaked at No. 39 on the Billboard Hot 100, the band's last top 40 hit on that chart.

 In 1993, Chicago recorded its "lost album", not released until 2008 as Chicago XXXII: Stone of Sisyphus.
 Champlin sings on the tracks "Mah-Jong", "Cry for The Lost", "The Show Must Go On", and "Plaid".

-Champlin made major contributions to Chicago's big-band tribute Night & Day Big Band in 1995 and to their 1998 Christmas album Chicago XXV: The Christmas Album, including the additional track "What's It Gonna Be, Santa?" on the album's 2003 re-release.
+Champlin made major contributions to Chicago's big-band tribute Night & Day Big Band in 1995 and to the 1998 Christmas album Chicago XXV: The Christmas Album, including the additional track "What's It Gonna Be, Santa?" on the album's 2003 re-release.
 Champlin co-wrote four of the songs on the band's 2006 album Chicago XXX.

 In 2009, Chicago and Champlin announced he would be leaving the group during the band's summer tour with Earth, Wind & Fire.
 Chicago's management released a statement saying, "Bill Champlin is no longer in Chicago.
-He was a long time band member and we wish him all the best as he embarks on his new solo project, for which he's worked long and hard."
-A statement by Champlin's publicist said, "After 28 years with Chicago, singer-songwriter-keyboardist Bill Champlin is parting ways with the classic jazz/rock band to focus once again on his solo career."
+He was a long time-band member and we wish him all the best as he embarks on his new solo project, for which he's worked long and hard".
+A statement by Champlin's publicist said, "After 28 years with Chicago, singer-songwriter-keyboardist Bill Champlin is parting ways with the classic jazz/rock band to focus once again on his solo career".
 Later, Champlin would state that the abrupt decision was a surprise to him, and that he had no input in it.

 Bill Champlin and WunderGround

-Champlin formed a band in 2018, entitled "Bill Champlin and the WunderGround" that included members singer-guitarist, Gary Falcone; singer, Tamara Champlin; bass player, Bill Bodine and Ambrosia's drummer, Burleigh Drummond and keyboardist-singer, Mary Harris releasing an album "Bleeding Secrets" and played shows in the Los Angeles, California area, to promote and support the music.
+Champlin formed a band in 2018, entitled "Bill Champlin and the WunderGround" that included members singer-guitarist Gary Falcone; singer Tamara Champlin; bass player Bill Bodine; Ambrosia's drummer Burleigh Drummond; and keyboardist-singer Mary Harris, releasing an album Bleeding Secrets and playing shows in the Los Angeles, California area, to promote and support the music.